Zachary-Jackson/Social-Team-Builder/team_builder/accounts/README.md

 as logging in.
 The username field is required and is shown instead of an email address protecting the user's email account.

-Accounts allows users to sign up, login, and logout of the web page.
+Accounts allows users to logout and signup on the web page.
+For tasks such as logging in, and password reset along with email confirmation, that is all handled by `*'django.contrib.auth.urls'*`

 ### Fields